Improving Intimacy in Marriage - And Why

 So how do we build this intimacy?

 Make time, every day, to talk with each other.
 We have a scheduled time to talk, every day, right after supper.
 We also make time during the day as needed.
-Don’t let life get so busy that you don’t have time to really talk.
+Don’t let life get so busy you don’t have time to really talk.
 Share each other's daily ups and downs.
 Create shared goals.
 Don’t let life crowd out spending time with each other.

 Connect at the farewells and the reunions.
 We try to make every hello and goodbye special.
 A goodbye kiss before one of you heads off to work.
 A greeting at the door when someone comes home with groceries.
 A good night kiss before bed.
 An inquiry into how your partner slept when they wake up.
 Taking advantage of these opportunities can help both of you feel loved and cared for.